 In the example above, you’ll notice the improved collapsible navigation menu on the left allows for quick access to various components of your research.
 On the right, metadata such as contributors, descriptions, DOI, and tags are now visible without requiring viewers to leave the page, as was the case before.

 Have you ever completed a registration and wished you could go back and tweak the metadata fields after submission?
-Great news: This functionality is coming!
-You’ll soon have the ability to edit keywords, subjects, licenses, and descriptions without affecting the registration form details.
+Now, you can edit keywords, subjects, licenses, and descriptions without affecting the registration form details!
 After receiving regular feedback requesting editable metadata fields, we are happy to finally rollout this critical functionality for users.

 Streamlined Registration Workflow